 The valuation for each scenario is the sum of the discounted Terminal value and the discounted cash flows until the exit-horizon.

-Step 4: Estimate probabilities of scenarios and calculate weighted sum
+Step 4: Estimate probabilities of scenarios and calculate the weighted sum

-For this last step you have to allocate a probability to each scenario.
-This probabilities are naturally correlated to your definition of the scenarios and the number of them.
-Of course it is impossible to estimate precise probabilities for every scenario.
-The idea is take extreme outcomes into your valuation process.
+For this last step, you have to allocate a probability to each scenario.
+These probabilities are naturally correlated to your definition of the scenarios and the number of them.
+Of course, it is impossible to estimate precise probabilities for every scenario.
+The idea is to take extreme outcomes into your valuation process.